Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Able to drag passport off interaction table, bound them to lower half of screen [ ] - Snap closed passport to position of mouse cursor to avoid bad offset
   Bugs:
-    [ ] - If the missile is in flight when the spud escapes off the road, the missile freezes and remains until the next escape attempt.
-    [ ] - Potatoes continued to escape even during the Shift Summery.
+    [ ] - Potatoes continued to escape during the Shift Summary.
     [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
-Nuking their paperwork was ineffective, and required a long reload time.
-    [ ] -  Score might not be resetting between rounds on leaderboard.
-Fairly sure mine just kept going up.
+Constrain it to the Area2D for targeting potatoes on the left side of the screen, you could simply check cursor status.
-    [ ] -  Spud alarm never stops.
-Alt tabbed out, paused, shift summery, no matter what, the spuds escape like clockwork.
+    [ ] -  Spud runner attempts never stops.
+Alt tabbed out, paused, shift summary, no matter what, the spuds escape like clockwork.
     [ ] -  Strikes from spud escapes did not add to the strike count, at least not consistently.
     [ ] -  Escape key for menu stopped working after I alt tabbed a few times and completed the first "day".
 Not sure of cause on that one.
     [ ] -  Score is sometimes presented as a float and sometimes as a integer.
 Not sure if intentional or just some minor bug from early project, but figured i would point it out.
     [ ] - Check why date rules keep failing (make sure expiration date is referencing correct variable, and that it's evaluating properly, especially months_until_expiry()
-    [ ] - Change position so kill text flying up with the score update [ ] - Fix missile getting stuck bug, store last position of mouse on potato escape [ ] - Update menus with new MODERN DOS font
+    [ ] - Fix missile getting stuck bug, store last position of mouse on potato escape.
+If the missile is in flight when the spud escapes off the road, the missile freezes and remains until the next escape attempt.
+    [ ] - Update menus with new MODERN DOS font
     [ ] - Update ATTRIBUTION.md with MODERN DOS font
     [ ] - Lower z-index of crater below that of the potato_person runner